 If you are vegetarian/vegan or have any food allergies please let us know in plenty of time, so that our cooks can plan the meals for the weekend accordingly.
 All meals and refreshments (except breakfast) are prepared and served at Jackdaws by our dedicated cooks, Loo and Alex.
 We are ‘allergy aware’, but we rely on participants letting us know if they have specific food allergies.
 Please also let us know if you carry any emergency medication.

-Communal lunch and dinner will be served with your fellow participants and the tutor.
+Communal lunch will be served with your fellow participants and the tutor.